Skip to main content

 Cognitive enhancement

 Cognitive enhancement peptides are similar to nootropics in that they can improve focus, memory, and mental clarity, as well as associated factors like anxiety and mood.
 Two promising synthetic peptides in this category are Selank and Semax.
-With the former, studies have shown that it can produce a stable and sustained influence on learning and memory, while the latter may be able to support the differentiation, maturation, and survival of neurons in the brain.
+Studies on the former have shown that it can produce a stable and sustained influence on learning and memory, while the latter may be able to support the differentiation, maturation, and survival of neurons in the brain.

 Sexual function

-Peptides for sexual function are alternatives or additions to more ordinary prescription treatments such as sildenafil and tadalafil.
-One such peptide, called **PT-141 (a.k.a. bremelanotide), has been described as a “promising way to treat [hypoactive sexual desire disorder],” a condition characterized by a chronic lack of sexual desire.
-PT-141 is available as a women-only prescription under the brand name Vyleesi, clinical trials for which have shown the drug to both improve sexual desire and decrease feelings of being bothered by a low sexual desire.
+Peptides for sexual function are either alternatives or adjuncts to more ordinary prescription treatments such as sildenafil and tadalafil.
+One such peptide, called PT-141 (a.k.a. bremelanotide), has been described as a “promising way to treat [hypoactive sexual desire disorder],” a condition characterized by a chronic lack of sexual desire.
+PT-141 is available as a women-only prescription under the brand name Vyleesi, clinical trials for which have shown the drug to both improve sexual desire and decrease feelings of associated distress.

 PT-141 has also been tested in men, as in a 2005 study that coadministered the peptide with sildenafil to subjects with ED who either had not responded to or could not tolerate single-therapy treatment.
 Among this cohort, coadministration was deemed to be a “viable therapy.”

-A separate peptide solution, for both men and women, is oxytocin, which may have some role in stimulating sexual attraction.
-But more research is needed, as some research has found oxytocin to be ineffective at improving sexual behavior.
+Another possible sexual peptide solution, for both men and women, is oxytocin, which may have some role in stimulating sexual attraction.
+But more research is needed, as some studies have found oxytocin to be ineffective at improving sexual behavior.

 How therapeutic peptides are made